livepeer/ui-kit/packages/core-react/README.md

 ## Documentation

-The `@livepeer/core-react` is used as a dependency in `@livepeer/react` and `@livepeer/react-native` - it should not be installed directly.
+The `@livepeer/core-react` package is used as a dependency in `@livepeer/react` and `@livepeer/react-native` - it should not be installed directly.
 For full documentation and examples, visit [livepeerjs.org](https://livepeerjs.org).

 ## Community